Travel Therapist Couple Take Their Care International

 How did you decide on a career in therapy?

 As a kid I love helping people when they get a scratch or a bump.
 I loved looking at my uncle’s medical books but I didn’t want to be a doctor.
 By the end of high school, my older sister became a speech therapist so I went to volunteer in therapy to see what they do.
 When I saw what OT does, it fit my personality perfectly.

 Do you have any tips for new grads looking to develop a career in therapy?

 Learn it all!
 Try out different settings, learn, learn learn, then you will naturally gravitate to the niche that you are passionate about.
 By then you will have learned a lot.
 Then in your niche you can focus on further training and share it with the next generation by taking interns.
-You learn a lot about yourself and about your skills that way.
+You learn a lot about yourself and your skills that way.

 We have been married 9 years and have done missionary work together.
 This came at the right time and it has been wonderful.
-Though we are on in the same setting, living a simply together in a new city has been a fun thing to explore together.
+Though we are in the same setting, living a simply together in a new city has been a fun thing to explore together.
 We are very blessed and we are excited to see what will come next.

 We’re proud to work with amazing therapists like Sherry-Lynne and Reid!
 Thank you for all that you do!